LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 But WHAT IF the assumption didn't skew towards PAP?
 To answer this, I tested 2 more scenarios, for a total of 3 scenarios:

-1. <u>Pro PAP</u> (what we’ve seen so far): PAP gets the rounded up seat split. e.g. In a 4-seat GRC, PAP gets 4 seats in an 80:20 vote split.
+1. <u>Pro PAP</u> (what we’ve seen so far): PAP gets the rounded up seat number. e.g. In a 4-seat GRC, PAP gets 3 seats if they win 51-75% of votes.

-2. <u>Anti PAP</u>: PAP gets the rounded down seat split. e.g. PAP gets 3 seats in an 80:20 vote split.
+2. <u>Anti PAP</u>: PAP gets the rounded down seat number. e.g. In a 4-seat GRC, PAP gets 2 seats if they win 50-74% of votes.

-3. <u>Pro Winner</u>: The actual winner gets the rounded up seat split. e.g. If opposition actually won the GRC, opposition gets the 4 seats in this scenario, else if PAP won it, PAP gets them.
+3. <u>Pro Winner</u>: The actual winner gets the rounded up seat number. e.g. In a 4-seat GRC, the actual winner gets 3 seats if they win 51-75% of votes.

 ____________________________________________________________________________________________________________________________________________________________________________________